 When measuring the molasses, grease a measuring cup with baking spray before pouring in the molasses.
 It helps it to come out more easily.

-Once the batter is poured into the greased bundt pan, tap it down on a hard surface a bunch of times to remove any excess air bubbles before baking.
+Once the batter is poured into the greased pan, tap it down on a hard surface a bunch of times to remove any excess air bubbles before baking.

 Ensure that the gingerbread cake is fully cooled before icing.
 Otherwise, the icing sugar glaze will just melt (aka soak) right into the cake and it won’t ‘pop’.

 I mixed the icing sugar glaze in a measuring cup (to make things easier).
 Just pour and let the icing sugar glaze flow naturally over the cake.